 - A. 2024 Budget.
 The 2024 Budget for the District is attached as Exhibit B. - B. Authorized Indebtedness.
 The District held an election on November 2, 2021 for the purpose of authorizing debt, taxes, revenue limits, spending limits, special assessments, and such other matters as may be necessary or convenient for the implementation of Art.
 X, Sec.
 20 of the Colorado Constitution and the Operating Plan.
 The initial maximum debt authorization for the District shall be \$90,000,000.
 The initial maximum debt authorization amount is the aggregate debt authorization for the District and the Gold Hill North Metropolitan District Nos.
 1 & 2, which were formed in conjunction with the District.
 The District shall not issue debt in excess of the initial maximum debt authorization amount without the City's express prior approval.
 The initial maximum debt authorization will provide the District with sufficient debt capacity to finance the proposed Public Improvements for the entire project.
 The total amount of the cost of the proposed Public Improvements for the project will be allocated between the District and the Gold Hill North Metropolitan District Nos.
 1 & 2 as appropriate and as development occurs. - C. Maximum Debt and Operating Mill Levies.
-The District taxing ability shall be constrained to a mill levy limitation of up to 50 mills for debt service and up to 10 mills for general operations and administrative expenses due to the on-going operations and maintenance the District will undertake within its boundaries; provided, the mill levy caps set forth in this paragraph may be subject to upward or downward adjustments addressing any Mill Levy Adjustment or any abatement occurring after, but not before January 1, 2006.
+The Maximum Debt Mill Levy and Maximum Operating Mill Levy in the original Operating Plan remain unchanged.
+The mill levy caps set forth in this paragraph may be subject to upward or downward adjustments addressing any Mill Levy Adjustment or any abatement occurring after, but not before January 1, 2006.
 Such upward or downward adjustments are to be determined by the Board of Directors in good faith (such determination to be binding and final) so that to the extent possible, the actual tax revenue generated by the mill levy, as adjusted for changes occurring after January 1, 2006, are neither diminished nor enhanced as a result of such changes.

 - D. District Revenues.
 The District anticipates developer funding for initial revenue sources and thereafter revenues derived from property taxes.
 The District also anticipates relying on public improvement fees to support public improvement construction and future bonds for that purpose.
 See 2024 Budget attached hereto as EXHIBIT B. - E. Existing Debt Obligations.
 The District has no current Debt. - F. Future Debt Obligations.
 The District anticipates issuing Debt in 2024. - G. Developer Funding Agreements.
 As noted above, The District and AIPA Colorado Investments, LLC entered into a Reimbursement Agreement (Operations) on December 16, 2021.
-The District and AIPA Colorado Investments, LLC entered into a Facilities Funding and Acquisition Agreement on December 16, 2021.
+The District and AIPA Colorado Investment, LLC entered into a Facilities Funding and Acquisition Agreement on December 16, 2021.
 The District may also enter into agreements with other districts encompassing adjacent developments in order to cooperate on infrastructure projects.
-At the end of 2023, it is anticipated that the District will have an outstanding developer advance obligation in the amount of \$81,573 in principal and \$4,058 in interest.
+At the end of 2023, it is anticipated that the District will have an outstanding developer advance obligation in the amount of \$141,573 in principal and \$9,721 in interest.
 Interest accrues at a rate of 8% for operating advances and for capital expenses.